embark-lab/TeenGrowth/README.md

 plot_eBMI(clean_data = cleaned_data, forecast_data = bmi_forecast, px = 1)
 ```

-For a more detailed outline of how to use the package, refer to the package vignette.
+For a more detailed outline of how to use the R package, refer to the [package vignette](https://embark-lab.github.io/TeenGrowth/articles/Vignette.html).

 ## Shiny Application

-The `TeenGrowth` package includes a Shiny application to provide an interactive interface for data input, model selection, and weight restoration planning, available at:
+For clinical application, the `TeenGrowth` package includes a [Shiny application](https://embark-lab.shinyapps.io/teengrowthapp/) to provide an interactive interface for data input, model selection, and weight restoration planning.

 ### Shiny App Structure